Dankoy/korvo-to-anki/README.md

 are going to be split in two lists and consumed in parallel in two threads.
 Default is async mode.

+#### Run result

+The result of run is going to be stored in the same folder as jar with name - **korvo-to-anki-TIMESTAMP.txt**.
+Also creates **korvo-to-anki.state** file with the json of already exported words.
+On new run will check for state file and filter already exported words from new run.

 To change modes run jar with variable: **-Dkorvo-to-anki.async=true**

 #### Available options of jar startup